 The more experience you gain, the better you will be able to handle unexpected situations.
 You’ll also learn how to deal with tricky questions and smarty pants.

-By the way, I did my MA thesis on the fear of public speaking, in which I also studied the way in which the level of the fear of public speaking and the frequency of its occurrence are related.
+By the way, I did my MA thesis on the fear of public speaking, in which I also studied the way in which the level of the fear of public speaking and the frequency of its occurrence is related.
 It revealed that the people who do public speaking more often suffer from the fear of public speaking significantly less than those who do it rarely.

 Have a look at the figure below: